teateatea/heartbreaker/Magic Users/Wizard/Prepared Magic.md

 *Spellbooks are arcane menageries, prisons filled with magical spirits.*

 <!-- ##### Interactions with other Magic-Users -->
-Once a Wizard has Prepared a Spell, that Spell cannot be Cast or Prepared by any Magic-User, until the dawn after the Wizard Casts it.
-The spell-creature has been bound to the Wizard's soul, and no longer occupies the Spellbook.

-Wizards interfere with other Wizards in  this way, but non-Wizard Magic-Users have no effect on the Wizard's ability to Prepare Spells.

 <!--~~will be unable to Cast or Prepare that Spell.~~